 - Lubricate mounting assembly.

-- · Check operation.
+- Check operation.

 - Remove camera and shop-test.

+- Verify network connectivity and remote operation.

 10-1 Right of Way Fences

 Fencing is provided to discourage encroachment onto highway rights of way.
 Fencing on a controlled access highway is usually owned and maintained by the state while fencing on non-controlled access highways is normally owned and maintained by the abutting property owner.
 Questions regarding maintenance responsibilities of a given section of fence should be resolved by the Area Superintendent.